timmywheels/agentify/README.md

-# agen-ts
+# `agentify`

-A lightweight TypeScript framework for building, deploying, evaluating, and orchestrating agentic workflows.
+A lightweight TypeScript framework for building, deploying, evaluating, and orchestrating agentic workflows, inspired by [Fastify](https://fastify.dev/)

 ## Overview

-`agen-ts` is designed to simplify the creation and orchestration of agent-based systems.
-It provides a declarative, composable API inspired by Fastify, making it easy to build complex agentic workflows with minimal boilerplate.
+`agentify` is designed to simplify the creation and orchestration of agent-based AI systems.
+It provides a declarative, composable API inspired by [Fastify](https://fastify.dev/), making it easy to build complex agentic workflows with minimal boilerplate.

 ## Key Features